geermank/book-summaries/clean-architecture/chapter-6.md

 #### Inmutability and architecture

-All the problems we face in concurrent applications (like race conditions) cannot happen in there are no mutable variables.
+All the problems we face in concurrent applications (like race conditions) cannot happen when there are no mutable variables.
 As an architect, you should be very interested in issues of concurrency.
 You want to make sure that the systems you design will be robust in presence of multiple threads and processors.
 The question you must be asking yourself, then, is whether immutability is practicable.
 The answer is yes, if you have infinite storage and processor speed.
 Lacking those infinite resources, the answer is yes but if certain compromises are made.

 #### Segregation of mutability